 Best for acne-prone skin: COSRX AHA/BHA Clarifying Treatment Toner

 This toner provides mild chemical exfoliation.
-The low concentration of the Alpha Hydroxy Acid and Beta Hydroxy Acid makes it suitable for daily use.
+The low concentration of Alpha Hydroxy Acid and Beta Hydroxy Acid makes it suitable for daily use.

 Best for dehydrated skin: AHC Aqualuronic Toner